colorzhang/hybris/Make hybris OCC API asynchronize with Netty.md

 - How to protect your services from overload and cascading failures
  + Scaling at server side
  + Throttling at gateway
- + Fail fast at client side
+ + Failing fast at client side

 #Open issues
 - some logic is hard coded